konekoya/Bible/README.md

 - better layout solution for mobile devices
 - favicon for this project
 - tooltip, and I think we should do a tooltip project...
-- better UI and ways to select chapter
+- better UI and how to select/change between chapters
 - zen reading mode
 - chapter field(select) should reflect the current chapter even when user has changed the chapter